 When you administer the student evaluation forms in class, make sure confidentiality of students is protected and students feel free to make comments without fear of reprisal.
 You should leave the classroom while the evaluations are being completed.
 The evaluation period is the two weeks before finals, and results are available one month after the evaluation period.
-One copy will go into the faculty member??s personnel file, one copy to the department chair, and one copy to the faculty member.
+One copy will go into the faculty member's personnel file, one copy to the department chair, and one copy to the faculty member.
 Some departments administer their own evaluation forms along with the IDEA instrument.
-The department??s evaluation form does not replace the IDEA evaluation form in the RPT file.
+The department's evaluation form does not replace the IDEA evaluation form in the RPT file.

-Because formal student evaluation feedback comes ??after the fact,? you will find it helpful to get informal students feedback earlier in the semester so you can make changes and improvements before the formal evaluations at the end of the semester.
+Because formal student evaluation feedback comes "after the fact," you will find it helpful to get informal students feedback earlier in the semester so you can make changes and improvements before the formal evaluations at the end of the semester.
 The Faculty Center for Excellence in Teaching and Learning can provide useful suggestions for gathering this kind of information.

 Since 1993, the short form of IDEA has been used by all teaching faculty.
-In September, all faculty and administrators who teach are sent a form to identify the two classes to be evaluated for that academic year.
+In September, all faculty and administrators who teach are sent a form to identify the classes to be evaluated for that academic year.
 The specific courses are determined in consultation with your department chair.
-If you and the chair cannot agree on the classes to be evaluated, then each selects one course.
-You may find it helpful to get feedback on your teaching on more than these two courses.
+If you and the chair cannot agree on the classes to be evaluated, then each selects half.
+You may find it helpful to get feedback on your teaching on more than these required courses.
 Faculty may have all of their classes evaluated using the IDEA short form.
 You have the choice of whether or not to include these additional evaluations in your Retention, Promotion, and Tenure file.
 Arrangements to evaluate additional classes must be made at the same time that you and your chair determine which mandatory courses to include in your RPT file.
 Once the form is complete, the faculty member and department chair sign the form.
 The evaluation packets are prepared by the Senate Office (Ext.
 3400) and sent to departments before the evaluation period.

 In general, courses have examinations or other graded material during the term and a final examination during finals week.
 At the beginning of the term, you should inform your students of your expectations for the final examination.